A simple assessment on the hierarchy problem

 \section{Conclusion}

-In this paper, we have considered the simplest extension of the standard model, the one given by the torsional completion of gravity, accounting for all possible renormalizable torsional contributions and interactions with the spinor and the scalar fields; we have noticed that there is no symmetry protecting the torsion mass, and so we have studied what happens when this mass is large enough to allow low-energy conditions and to permit the approximation $M^{2}\!\gg\!\Xi v^{2}$ to hold: we have found that the effective Lagrangian after symmetry breaking led to the usual value of the electron and Higgs masses, but the cosmological constant expressed in terms of the scalar vacuum could be re-expressed in terms of the fermionic vacuum as $-2\Lambda\!=\!M^{-2}Y^{2} (|2\overline{\nu}e_R|^{2}\!+\!|\overline{e}e|^{2}\!+\!|i\overline{e}\boldsymbol{\pi}e|^{2})$ hence showing that the cosmological constant is proportional to the vacuum of fermions, with the consequence that for low-density fermions the cosmological constant is small.
+In this paper, we have considered the simplest extension of the standard model, the one given by the torsional completion of gravity, accounting for all possible renormalizable torsional contributions and interactions with the spinor and the scalar fields; we have noticed that there is no symmetry protecting the torsion mass, and so we have studied what happens when this mass is large enough to allow low-energy conditions and to permit the approximation $M^{2}\!\gg\!\Xi v^{2}$ to hold: we have found that the effective Lagrangian after symmetry breaking led to the usual value of the electron and Higgs masses, but the cosmological constant expressed in terms of the scalar vacuum could be re-expressed with the fermion vacuum as $-2\Lambda\!=\!M^{-2}Y^{2}(2\overline{\nu}\boldsymbol{\gamma}^{\mu}\nu\overline{e}\boldsymbol{\gamma}_{\mu}\boldsymbol{\pi}e \!+\!|\overline{e}e|^{2}\!+\!|i\overline{e}\boldsymbol{\pi}e|^{2})$ hence showing that the cosmological constant is proportional to the vacuum of fermions, with the consequence that for low-density fermions the cosmological constant is small.

-The emerging picture is that the cosmological constant and mass generation is due to symmetry breaking through a dynamical scalar whose vacuum depends on the fermion density: within fermions the scalar has non-trivial vacuum and dynamical breakdown of symmetry occurs, but neither cosmological constant nor masses would appear without fermionic distributions.
+The emerging picture is that both cosmological constant and mass generation are due to symmetry breaking through a dynamical scalar whose vacuum depends on the fermion density: within fermions the scalar has non-trivial vacuum and dynamical breakdown of symmetry occurs, but neither cosmological constant nor masses would appear without fermionic distributions.

 The in-matter cosmological constant is a gravitational effect impossible to detect, but the vanishing of the cosmological constant in empty space constitutes a solution to the cosmological constant problem.